roadfoodr/tinware/prompts/tinware-app-prompt-current.md

     - Implement hyperlinks for valid and missed answer words, linking to the Merriam-Webster Scrabble dictionary.
     - Ensure hyperlinked text appears visually identical to non-linked text.
     - Display the "can add S" information using the same styling as the root class, but smaller.
-    - Remove hint-related props and logic from this component.

 18. App.tsx:
     - Compose the main application using NavBar, DataInitializer, SelectGame, and PlayGame components.
     - Use the helper functions from appHelpers.ts for topic fetching, selection, game restarting, and cache clearing.
     - Manage the overall application state and render the appropriate components based on the current state.
+    - Handle scenario selection and pass necessary data to child components.

 19. main.tsx:
     - Set up the React application entry point.